MarkHoeber/tools-tech-syllabus/source/css.rst

    .. include:: snippets/master_branch.txt

-   .. hint:: Edit the style sheet in one browser tabl, and open the webpage in a separate tab.
+   .. hint:: Edit the style sheet in one browser tab, and open the webpage in a separate tab.
 Refresh the web page each time you commit a change to the style sheet.

 #.
 For the ``nav`` element: